Biomorphism

 Biomorphism models artistic design elements on naturally occurring patterns or shapes reminiscent of nature and living organisms.
-Taken to its extreme it attempts to force naturally occurring shapes onto functional devices.
+Taken to its extreme, it attempts to force naturally occurring shapes onto functional devices.
+In his search for architectural reform the French architecte Viollet le Duc is the first to express this idea clearly : Like a botanist, Viollet le Duc analyzes details of nature in his books, subsequently making them undergo metamorphoses.

 History

 Within the context of modern art, the term was coined by the British writer Geoffrey Grigson in 1935 and subsequently used by Alfred H. Barr in the context of his 1936 exhibition Cubism and Abstract Art.
 Biomorphist art focuses on the power of natural life and uses organic shapes, with shapeless and vaguely spherical hints of the forms of biology.
 Biomorphism has connections with Surrealism and Art Nouveau.